NuadaEP/nuada-cli/readme.md

 ## Usage

-Now the project will bootstrap with _nuada-config.json_ witch going to mapping the routes of the project.
+Now the project will bootstrap with _nuada-config.json_ witch going to map the routes of the project.
 So do not edit, move or delete this file 😉

 ### Create a new project